babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 Represented in code as `DebugAction`, these are debug shortcuts or side effects that are supported by your screen.

-All `DebugAction` has a title, which need not be localized.
+All `DebugAction` have a title, which need not be localized.
 You may configure them to be either of these three forms:

 * Simple action — a simple one-off closure invocation;
 * Producer action — starting a `SignalProducer`, and showing an alert upon failure; and